Hypnotherapy could help you when a marriage ends in divorce

 Clients tend to come in waves, for some reason or other.
 At one time I might be hearing from a series of people wanting help with weight issues.
 Another week will see me busy with clients suffering from IBS and so on.
 The past couple of months have seen a number of clients approach me for help with the emotional fall-out from the tragedy of divorce.

-In Reading, London, Oxford, Wallingford and Thame, people are seeking my help for the grief and trauma which can accompany the end of relationship.
+In Reading, London, Oxford, Wallingford and Thame, people are seeking my help for the grief and trauma which can accompany the end of their relationships.

-It can bring feelings of guilt, the regret of lost opportunities, failure and shame.
+It can bring the wracking pains of grief and despair, dreadful feelings of guilt, the regret of lost opportunities, of failure and shame.

 The departing spouse will also consider that his ex won’t be single forever.
 His decision to leave, if on an impulse, could be regretted too late when the new man moves in and becomes ‘step dad’.